 What are the average returns of the FTSE 100?

-Get insights into how the FTSE 100 index has performed historically by looking at average returns.
-Discover how to interpret FTSE 100 returns and how the index has performed over five and ten years.
+Get insights into how the FTSE 100 has performed historically.
+Learn how to interpret FTSE 100 returns and find out what the index has returned over time.

 How to calculate annualised returns

 As an investor, making money from the FTSE 100 is dependent on capital returns from share price appreciation and income returns from dividends.
-Reinvesting dividends is the key to long-term wealth.
+Reinvesting dividends is the key to growing your long-term wealth.

 How has the FTSE 100 performed over time?